sanger-tol/zippy_pretext/README.md

 ## Introduction

-**sanger-tol/zippypretext** is a bioinformatics pipeline that typically used to generate pretextmap by avoiding heavy mapping using BWA or Minimap provided required arguments are in place.
-Zippypretext is ideal in the case of dealing with large genome, provides benifit of being more efficent during the production in Tree of Life.
+**sanger-tol/zippypretext** is a bioinformatics pipeline typically used to generate pretext maps while avoiding the computationally expensive remapping steps associated with tools like BWA or Minimap, as long as the required arguments are provided.
+ZippyPretext is particularly beneficial when working with large genomes, offering significant advantages in terms of efficiency and convenience.

+- Time-saving for curation: ZippyPretext is ideal for quickly checking curation work without the need to perform time-consuming remapping.
+This allows researchers to review results and make adjustments more rapidly, saving valuable computational resources and time.

+- Efficiency with large genomes: It is particularly well-suited for large genomes, especially those with scaffolds larger than 2GB.
+Traditional pipelines often require re-splitting large scaffolds for remapping, but ZippyPretext handles the scaling of pretext maps directly, eliminating the need for this extra step.
+This makes it an efficient choice for working with genomes that are difficult to manage using standard mapping approaches.

+Additionally, ZippyPretext’s scalability and streamlined workflow make it an ideal tool for generating pretext maps in projects like the Tree of Life, where large datasets and complex genomic structures are common.
+Overall, the pipeline enhances productivity by reducing both time and resource consumption while maintaining accuracy and reliability.

 ## Usage